 More than 2,500 people have been infected by the virus and nearly 1,700 have died in what is now the second-deadliest Ebola outbreak in history, according to Congo’s Health Ministry.
-Health officials fear it could could spread to several neighboring countries such as Burundi, Rwanda, South Sudan and Uganda.
-However, the United Nations health agency rejected making an emergency declaration three times before.
+Health officials fear it could spread to neighboring countries such as Burundi, Rwanda, South Sudan and Uganda.
+However, the U.N. health agency has rejected making an emergency declaration three times before.

-But after a fourth meeting of the panel known as WHO’s Emergency Committee since the outbreak was declared on August 1, 2018, WHO’s Director General Tedros Adhanom Ghebreyesus announced his decision to accept its recommendation for an emergency declaration.
+But after the panel, known as WHO’s Emergency Committee, met for a fourth time since the outbreak was declared on August 1, 2018, its thinking shifted and WHO’s Director General Tedros Adhanom Ghebreyesus announced his decision to accept its recommendation for an emergency declaration.
 He declared the Ebola virus outbreak to be a Public Health Emergency of International Concern, or PHEIC.

-The Emergency Committee also made specific recommendations related to this outbreak such as strengthening community awareness and cross-border screening, and also said it was disappointed by delays in getting the money needed to properly respond to the outbreak.
+The Emergency Committee also made specific recommendations related to this outbreak such as measures aimed at strengthening community awareness and cross-border screening, and it also said that it was disappointed by delays in getting the money that is needed to properly respond to the outbreak.

-Also Wednesday, International Medical Corps, a global humanitarian aid organization that has been on the ground in Congo since the beginning of the Ebola outbreak and runs a treatment center near the country’s northeastern border with Uganda, said it found early treatment of Ebola patients with vitamin A supplements led to reduced mortality among those diagnosed with the deadly virus.
+Also Wednesday, International Medical Corps, a global humanitarian aid organization that has been on the ground in Congo since the beginning of the Ebola outbreak, and runs a treatment center near the country’s northeastern border with Uganda, said it found that early treatment of Ebola patients with vitamin A supplements has led to reduced mortality among those diagnosed with the deadly virus.

 — UN News (@UN_News_Centre) July 17, 2019